The official blog of the Lung Institute.

 - Neuromuscular disease, such as amyotrophic lateral sclerosis (ALS)

 - Pulmonary fibrosis

 The severity of most lung diseases is tested by using a pulmonary function test.
 Obstructive and restrictive lung diseases can cause shortness of breath, severe coughing and chest pain.
 Treatments are different for each condition and will require a special treatment plan provided by your doctor.
 If you have been diagnosed or suspect that you might have a lung disease, you should talk to your doctor about your condition immediately.
 Do some research on your own to be sure to ask the right questions.

 We hope that you have found our article about the difference between obstructive and restrictive lung disease helpful.
 While having a chronic lung disease presents many challenges, you can improve your quality of life by gaining more knowledge about your condition, learning healthy lifestyles and trying alternative treatments.
-If you or a loved one is interested in stem cell therapy for lung disease, contact us at the Lung Institute to learn more or call (800) 729-3065.
+If you or a loved one is interested in cellular therapy for lung disease, contact us at the Lung Institute to learn more or call (800) 729-3065.